-Across the nation, colleges are grappling with the effects of the COVID-19 pandemic, and rapidly working to announce finalized plans for the fall 2020 semester.
-In real time, The Daily Pennsylvanian is tracking the policy decisions of over 315 colleges across each of the 50 states.
+Across the nation, colleges are grappling with the effects of the COVID-19 pandemic and rapidly working to announce finalized plans for the fall 2020 semester.
+The Daily Pennsylvanian is tracking the policy decisions of over 320 colleges across each of the 50 states.

 United States College Plans